-- What kind of approach does he or she use?
-If a specific school, such as psychodynamic, cognitive behavioral, etc., is mentioned, ask what the approach looks like in a typical session, as well as expectations over the course of the work you'll do together.
+- What kind of approach does the person use?
+If a specific school, such as psychodynamic, cognitive behavioral, etc., is mentioned, ask what the approach looks like in a typical session as well as expectations over the course of the work you'll do together.

 - Is there an assessment / initial interview fee, and if so, is it the same as the regular fee.

 - What are the clinician’s availability and scheduling options?